Map stores

 class for examples of store re-mapping and the PropertyReName

-class for how to update mappings when a property has been renamed on a type, both in the Dynamic Data Store SDK.
+class for updating mappings when a property is renamed on a type in the Dynamic Data Store SDK.

 Map types to specific stores